 Our version of this classic Mexican breakfast has a delicious and smoky red chilaquiles sauce (Chilaquiles Rojos), made using our secret weapon, Gran Luchito Chipotle Paste.
 However, if you wanted to make the green version (Chilaquiles Verdes), you can make it with our Gran Luchito Tomatillo Salsa.

 If you’re ever lucky enough to visit Mexico City be sure to discover these Mexico City breakfast spots which all serve amazing Chilaquiles with eggs.
 For more Mexican eggs inspiration check out our Mexican Breakfast Recipes, in particular our authentic Huevos Rancheros recipe, amongst many more!

 How to make it

 - To make the sauce, heat the oil in a frying pan over a medium heat.
-Add the chipotle chilli paste, onion and garlic and cook for 20 minutes until softened.
+Add the onion, garlic and Gran Luchito Chipotle Paste, and cook for 20 minutes until softened.

 - Pour in the passata, add the coriander stalks and season to taste with salt and freshly ground black pepper.
 Simmer for a couple of minutes on a low heat.

 - Pour the sauce into a blender and blitz until smooth, then set aside.
 Preheat the grill in your oven.